How to Install Tile with Electric Radiant Heating

 Step 1: Choosing The Thinset Mortar

 This step is really handled for you because ultimately you should choose an unmodified or modified thinset mortar based upon the manufacturer's instructions.
 While many of us have been installing tile and more for many, many years and we may be used to know the right material for the job, it is always bestto check what the manufacturer requires.
 This is especially important because it can affect the system warranty.
 You read that right, simply using the wrong thinset mortar could void the warranty - neither you or your customers want that.
-The CTEF recommends, "what the TCNA Handbook recommends in the Materials section of Methods F128, F147 and F148 for installing uncoupling membranes that meet ANSI A118.12 standards."
+The Ceramic Tile Education Foundation (CTEF) recommends, "what the TCNA Handbook recommends in the Materials section of Methods F128, F147 and F148 for installing uncoupling membranes that meet ANSI A118.12 standards."

 Step 2: Ensure the Substrate Meets the Industry Standard for Flatness